lineklemensen/0x05-exercises/README.md

 - `Uncopyrightable` (adjective): Not able to be protected by copyright
 - `Dermatoglyphics` (noun): The study of skin patterns/markings, such as fingerprints

+Modify the program from Exercise 0x00 to handle the case, where there are no repeat characters in the input string.

 ## Exercise 0x02
-Modify the program, so it prints the indices of the found letters to the console (also known as stdout, or "standard output")
+Modify the program from Exercise 0x02, so it prints the positions (indices) of the letter to the console.

-Here are some example output
+Here are some example output:
 - `Welcome to the wonderful world of software engineering` produces the output `'e', found at indices [1, 6]`
 - `Uncopyrightable` produces the output `'Uncopyrightable' contains no duplicate characters`